UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_08.md

 Notes:

-Going back to the `exponents.ipynb` file we cut these tests and paste them inside of the `test_exponent_a_list` python script.
+Going back to the `exponents.ipynb` file, we cut these tests and paste them inside of the `test_exponent_a_list` python script.

 ---